Robert Bishop (artist)

+Early life

 Robert Bishop was born in the U.S. state of Michigan in 1945.

-In an 1981 interview with Geoffrey Merrick, Bishop described his interest in bondage as having been awakened in his early years through watching TV shows like Richard Diamond Private Eye, The Man from U.N.C.L.E. and Batman.
+In a 1981 interview with Geoffrey Merrick, Bishop described his interest in bondage as having been awakened in his early years through watching TV shows like Richard Diamond Private Eye, The Man from U.N.C.L.E. and Batman.

 According to Bishop, after study in a technical college and work as a technical artist, and a time as a communication technician in the U.S. Navy, he was accepted into the art school of the Society of Arts and Crafts in Detroit.

+Career as fetish artist

 In 1970, Bishop approached Centurian Publications for work drawing bondage illustrations for their catalogues.
 He was subsequently approached by Barbara Behr for work illustrating her bondage magazines.